 AKC's Canine Good Citizen (CGC) Program is one of the most rapidly growing programs in the American Kennel Club.
-There are many exciting applications of this wonderful, entry level that go beyond the testing and certifying of dogs.
+There are many exciting applications of this wonderful, entry level that go far beyond the 10-step CGC test.

 Many other countries (including England, Australia, Japan, Hungary, Denmark, Sweden, Canada, and Finland) have developed CGC programs based on the AKC's CGC Program.
 A CGC Neighborhood Model has been established, police and animal control agencies use CGC for dealing with dog problems in communities, some therapy dog groups use the CGC as a partial screening tool, and some 4-H groups around the country have been using the CGC as a beginning dog training program for children.